funboi/CS260-hw3/README.md

 Nathan: 3, ?

-problem1.txt and problem2.txt contain the explainations and conclusions for problems 1 and 2 respectively
+problem1.txt and problem2.txt contain the explainations and conclusions for problems 1 and 2 respectively.